WHAT ARE OMEGAS AND WHY DO YOU NEED THEM?

 The first is omega-3 fatty acid alpha-linolenic acid (ALA) and its derivatives, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 The richest sources of omega-3s include flaxseeds (ALA) and cold-water fish (EPA and DHA).

-The second group of EFAs are omega-6 fatty acid linoleic acid (LA), and its derivatives, gamma-linolenic acid (GLA) and arachidonic acid (AA).
+The second group are omega-6 fatty acid linoleic acid (LA), and its derivatives, gamma-linolenic acid (GLA) and arachidonic acid (AA).
 The healthiest sources of omega-6s are cold-pressed seed oils, such as evening primrose, hemp and sacha inchi.